Svehla/reflect-metadata-SCKS/readme.md

 ## TLDR:

-Don't a vendor lock yourself with unsupported experimental syntax and don't use `reflect-metadata` which forces you to pre-process your code.
+Don't a vendor lock yourself with unsupported experimental syntax and don't use `reflect-metadata` which forces you to pre-process your runtime code.

 Use raw vanilla Javascript and infer Typescript data types directly from the Javascript definitions.